ProjectEvergreen/wcc/docs/pages/docs.md

 ## Metadata

-`renderToString` and `renderFromHTML` return not only HTML, but also metadata about all the custom elements registered as part of rendering the top level custom element.
+`renderToString` and `renderFromHTML` return not only HTML, but also metadata about all the custom elements registered as part of rendering the entry file.

 ```js
 const { metadata } = await renderToString(new URL('./src/index.js', import.meta.url));